sugarlabs/musicblocks/documentation/README.md

 pitch by using a note name, e.g., F#.
 An octave specification is also required (as an argument for our pitch block) and changes integers every cycle of "C" (i.e. C4 is higher than B3).
-When used with the *Graphical-notation Matrix* block, a row is created for each Pitch block.
+When used with the *Pitch-time Matrix* block, a row is created for each Pitch block.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/solfege.svg'</img>